carlos-a-g-h/aimgin-the-appimage-installer/README.md

 This part of the readme and below is only if you're interested in using the AIMGIN scripts from the commandline, mainly for unnatended installations

-There are 3 main scripts: The UI script, the extractor script and the Installer script
+There are 2 main scripts: The the extractor script and the Installer script

 #### Extractor script